-Let me start by first saying that the title of this post is not meant to be judgy toward people who have a 504 Plan in place for their child.
+Let me start by first saying that the title of this post is not meant to discourage you from putting a 504 Plan into place for your child.
 In fact, we have one in place for our son.

 In case you aren’t sure what having a 504 even means, I’ll explain: Section 504 is part of the Rehabilitation Act of 1973.
 It’s part of the civil rights law, and its purpose is to prohibit discrimination based on a mental or physical disability.

 Here’s another post, filled with answers to lots of frequently asked questions about the 504.